Approach Shoes Vs Climbing Shoes

 Last updated on April 11th, 2023 at 11:20 am

-While gym climbing might be how the majority of modern-day climbers are pursuing their thirst for crushing hard, there are still plenty who look to the great outdoors for their next rock climbing adventure.
+While gym climbing might be how the majority of modern-day climbers are pursuing their thirst for crushing hard, there are still plenty who look to the great outdoors for their next vertical adventure.

 As Heinz Mariacher once said, “Sport climbing is a sport; mountain climbing is an adventure” and in a time when bouldering gyms can be found on almost every street corner, never has this quote seemed to ring as true as it does today.